+The rules of the road command motorists to always yield the right-of-way to pedestrians.
 The Code of Virginia § 46.2-924 requires all drivers to stop for pedestrians.
-While pedestrians should avoid walking in roadways in exchange for using designated crosswalks and heeding pedestrian control signals, drivers too must heed the right of way to pedestrians and be vigilant to avoid collision, as this can be fatal to a pedestrian.
-The Richmond pedestrian accident attorneys at Cantor Stoneburner Ford Grana & Buckner can represent injured pedestrians, as well as those who have lost loved ones in these types of traffic accidents.
+While pedestrians should avoid walking in roadways in exchange for using designated crosswalks and heeding pedestrian control signals, drivers too must heed the right of way to pedestrians and be vigilant to avoid a collision, as this can be fatal to a pedestrian.

 Vehicles Turning Right on Red